 Also included for Day 5 was a Chasing Butterflies Folder Game and pieces.
 We didn’t get to it yet, but we will this week so I can share it another time.

 As you can see our days are full!
 We are richly experiencing many aspects of the rainforest right here in Wisconsin!
-The children are engaged in hands on learning and excited for our daily activities with Mother Goose Time.
+The children are engaged in hands-on learning and excited about our daily activities with Experience Preschool Curriculum.
 We did all these things and MORE.
 I will continue to share our Rainforest Adventure experiences – this was just week one!